 The Parente brothers chose not to rebuild; they

-eventually sold the burned restaurant to Roy Russo in 1964, who
+eventually sold the building to Roy Russo in 1964, who

-reopened it in 1965 as Saro's Sunny Italy.
+reopened it as Saro's Sunny Italy.
 Instead, the Parentes

 reopened Parente's Italian Village on Manchester Road in Rock Hill.